Site icon iamsteve.in

 Drinks:

-Glasgow is a drinking city, and is usually friendly.
+Glasgow is a drinking city, and is (usually) very friendly.
 People will talk to you if you chat to them, or maybe even if you don’t.
 Embrace this and you’ll have a brilliant time.
-These are in no particular order…
+Resist, at your peril.

 City Centre